MEleonoraRossi/BigDataPhylogeny-Course/Day2/Lab3.md

 #statalpha           371		0.0763524

   ```
-ℹ  Of course, we have run the BI for you, you can check the results by copying the files from
+ℹ  Of course, we have run the BI for you.
+You can check the results by copying the files folder for this practical.

 ---